stillron/devops-learning-roadmap/README.md

 ## Goals

-The skills demonstrated in this repository target senior-level infrastructure and DevOps engineering roles, with emphasis on:
+The skills and practices demonstrated in this repository focus on:
 - Cloud-native application deployment
 - Infrastructure automation and consistency
 - Production reliability and monitoring